The holiday shopping season kicks off in a few weeks and I’m sure you’re busy preparing.

 Start by sharing your email on social media.
 Use the content and offer you’ve added to your email campaign to promote the idea of shopping small.

-Create a series of three social posts; an announcement, reminder, and last-chance reminder to keep the buzz going until November 24th.
+Create a series of three social posts; an announcement, reminder, and last-chance reminder to keep the buzz going.

 3. Encourage sharing